udayakumarp/documents/druid_multi_dc_pipelines.md

  - Hadoop Batch Ingestions
  - Native Batch Ingestions

 The [Native Batch Ingestions](https://druid.apache.org/docs/latest/ingestion/native_tasks.html) is relatively a newer concept from Apache Druid and is still being worked upon to get its maturity to be used in production pipelines.
-But the pre-dominant Batch ingestions are being done using [Hadoop Batch Ingestions](https://druid.apache.org/docs/latest/ingestion/hadoop.html)
+But the pre-dominant Batch ingestions are being done using [Hadoop Batch Ingestions](https://druid.apache.org/docs/latest/ingestion/hadoop.html).

+With Hadoop Batch Ingestions, we have inherent problems, especially while dealing with multiple data centers which act as a source data center for providing data to Druid and while on the Druid end, it is a Active-Active setup serving the users.
+In this particular setup, there is extreme importance given to the high availability of the system.
+At any point in time, the system has to be available 24x7 and available across the globe.
+In this particular there are 2 or more hadoop data centers which act as a primary data centers which feeds data into Druid and also there are 2 or more Druid data centers which reads asynchronously and simultaneously at the same time from the primary Hadoop centers.

+### System constraints and requirements
+In a massive production setup @ scale serving millions of users at the same time, the system has some of these functional and non-functional requirements which it has to be adhere to.

+ - Active-Active Setup
+ - 95% of queries has to be served sub-second

 ## Challenges